• HOME

 Creation of strategic priority businesses

-In the creation of new businesses, the main axis is the mobility and battery-related business.
-We have made large-scale investments in carbon nanotube (CNT) dispersions, which contributes to improving the performance of lithium-ion batteries for EVs, as our next pillar of growth.
-In FY2024, the EV market stagnated due to the reduction of EV targets in each country, the reduction of subsidies, and delays in infrastructure development, and we were forced to revise our plans.
-However, the shift to EVs for environmental purposes is unwaveringly a global trend, and we are focusing on development with an eye on the future in collaboration with automakers and battery manufacturers.
-We are confident that our technologies and the superiority of our network with customers are becoming increasingly strong, and we will contribute to solving issues such as driving range, charging time, and cost in the spread of EVs.
+The core of our new business creation efforts is Mobility and Battery Related Businesses.
+As our next growth pillar, we have been investing heavily in carbon nanotube (CNT) dispersions to improve the performance of lithium-ion batteries (LiBs) for electric vehicles (EVs.)
+In FY2024, the EV market stagnated due to factors such as the lowering of EV targets in various countries, reductions in subsidies, and delays in infrastructure development, forcing a review of plans.
+However, there is no doubt that the shift to EVs as a means of addressing environmental issues is a global trend, and we are focusing on future-oriented development in collaboration with automobile manufacturers and battery manufacturers.
+We are confident that our superiority in terms of our technologies and customer network is becoming increasingly robust, and will enable us to contribute to solving issues such as driving range, charging time, and cost in the spread of EVs.

-In addition to cathode materials for ternary (nickel-cobalt-manganese) batteries, which are our main products, we also believe that it is necessary to support LFP (lithium iron phosphate) batteries and anode materials, which are highly price-competitive.
-In addition, we are working on the development of all-solid-state batteries, which are attracting attention as next-generation technologies, and LMFP (lithium manganese iron phosphate) batteries, which are an improvement over LFP batteries, with the aim of supporting all material areas of lithium-ion batteries in the future.
+In addition to cathode materials for our ternary (nickel-cobalt-manganese) batteries, we believe it is also necessary to respond to the demand for lithium-iron phosphate (LFP) batteries and anode materials, which are highly competitive in terms of price.
+Furthermore, we are working on the development of all-solid-state batteries, which are attracting attention as a next-generation technology, and lithium-manganese iron phosphate (LMFP) batteries, which are an improvement on LFP batteries.
+Our goal is to eventually cover all areas of LiB materials.

-Another priority area, the Display & Advanced Electronics Business, performed well in FY2024, covering the delay in the CNT dispersions business.
-In this field, the scale of each product is not very large, but we will enhance our lineup of semiconductor-related products and develop them as a "product group" to increase our competitiveness and profitability.
+Another key area, Display and Advanced Electronics Related Businesses, performed well in FY2024, offsetting delays in the CNT dispersion business.
+Although individual products in this field are not particularly large, we will enhance our lineup by developing semiconductor-related products into product groups that will increase competitiveness and profitability.

-The expansion of our overseas business to the current level is also the result of our bold investments in increasing production capacity during the period of the previous Medium-Term Management Plan.
-In order to continue this trend, we plan to invest 60 billion yen over three years in artience 2027, exceeding depreciation expenses.
+The expansion of overseas operations to their current level is also the result of bold investments to expand production capacity during the previous medium-term management plan period.
+To continue this policy, under artience2027, we plan to invest 60.0 billion JPY over the course of three years.
+This amount exceeds depreciation and amortization expenses.

-It is also important to take environmental measures, such as reducing CO2 emissions and developing products that do not use organic solvents.
-As the movement toward decarbonization accelerates globally and environmental regulations become stricter in each country, we have set a target of increasing the sales ratio of sustainability-contributing products to 80% by 2030.
-This is in line with the needs of the times, and we will continue to respond flexibly to the different regulations and market characteristics of each country.
+Environmental considerations — such as reducing CO2 emissions and developing products that do not use organic solvents — are also important.
+As global efforts toward decarbonization accelerate and environmental regulations tighten in countries around the world, we have set a target of increasing our sales ratio of sustainability-enhancing products to 80% by 2030.
+This aligns with current needs, and we will continue to respond flexibly to the different regulations and market characteristics of each country.

 Integrated Report